Observability

 Uses: Kong Mesh

-This page will describe how to configure different observability tools to work with Kong Mesh.
+This page describes how to configure different observability tools to work with Kong Mesh.

-kumactl ships with a builtin observability stack which consists of:
+kumactl ships with a built-in observability stack that includes:

 On Kubernetes, the stack can be installed with: